geruiz/blockchain-developer-bootcamp-final-project/README.md

 ```
 truffle deploy --reset --network ganache
 ```

 The contract migration process will generate the file `/js/contract_constant.js` with contract ABI and contract address.
+This file is used in the web site to allow interaction with the contract.

-+ Next start the front end web executing:
++ Next start the frontend web app executing:
 ```
 npm start
 ```

-The server listen the port 8000
+The server listen the port 8000.

+Open a web browser with Metamask installed and navigate at page http://127.0.0.1:8000

 ## Technical considerations
 This DAPP uses javascript libraries from CDN services.
 You need an Internet connection to allow the browser to download this.